ACTION RANGE RULES

 Incendiary, steel-cored, tracer, armor piercing, gas or explosive ammunition is prohibited.

 Paper targets must be placed on supplied target stands and be as close to the berm as possible.
+No paper targets are allowed on the Steel Range.

 All rifle caliber firearms are prohibited on the Steel Target Range.
 Rifle caliber firearms may be used in the Tactical Range if qualified, on paper targets but must not be used on steel targets on that range.